RT-Thread/rt-thread/bsp/stm32/stm32f103-blue-pill/README.md

 1) Use a Type-A to Mini-B cable to connect the development board to the PC and turn on the power switch.

-2) Use FTDI adapter(USB to UART) to connect the BluePill board's PA9(Tx) and PA10(Rx) pins.
+2) Use FTDI adapter(USB to UART) to connect the Blue Pill board's PA9(Tx) and PA10(Rx) pins.

 ![connection](figures/connection.jpg)

 ### Compile and Download

-Double-click the `project.uvprojx` file, to open the MDK5 project, compile and download the program to the board.
+Double-click the `project.uvprojx` file to open the MDK5 project; compile and download the program to the board.

 ### Running Results

 After the program is successfully downloaded, the system runs automatically.
-Observe the running results of the LED on the development board, and you will see LED is flashing periodically.
+Observe the running results of the LED on the development board, and you will see the LED is flashing periodically.

 The USB virtual COM port connects to USART1(PA9-Tx, PA10-Rx) by default, and when the corresponding serial port (115200-8-1-N) is opened in the terminal tool, the output information of RT-Thread can be seen when the device is reset: